lxc-jp/lxd-ja/doc/clustering.md

 lxc network create my-network
 ```

-and the network will be instantiated on all nodes.
-If you didn't
+The network will be instantiated on all nodes.
+If you didn't define it on a particular node, or a node is down,
-define it on a particular node, or a node is down, an error will be
+an error will be returned.
-returned.

-You can pass to this final ``network create`` command any configuration key
-which is not node-specific (see above).
+You can pass to this final ``network create`` command any configuration key which is not node-specific (see above).

 ## Separate REST API and clustering networks